AbhishekPattanayak/DEVOPS/Github_actions/multipleevents.md

-on:  #The trigger happens on push, pull on the main and release events
+on:  #The trigger happens on push, pull on the main and release events to publish and created
     push:
         branches:
             - main